 - Type of tumor.

 However, the prognosis is worse when the tumor has spread to the inner parts of the ear.
-Furthermore, the Ear Canal Tumor Removal treatment cost is one of the most frequently asked questions.
+Furthermore, the ear tumor surgery cost is among the most frequently asked questions.
 As per the industry experts, it may cost approximately $1,450.00.
 Post-surgery care is also very important for pets.
 Its the responsibility of the pet owners to make every possible effort and fulfill the precautions and medications prescribed by the veterinarians.
 Which will ultimately result in a healthier life for the pets.